 - Be clear about the teachable skills or tools you will impart during the day.

 - In developing the itinerary or agenda, focus on the learning objectives and allow the project or tour sites to be the means of conveying those objectives.

-- Let participants know in advance what clothing and other materials they'll need for comfort and to get the most out of the workshop.
+- Let the participants know in advance what clothing and other materials they will need for comfort and to get the most out of the workshop.

 - Minimize the time spent in vehicles.
 Plan for at least periodic use of trails during the workshop.

 - Be realistic about timing the day and avoid over scheduling.

 - Provide good experience options for those with mobility limitations.

 - Use interactive teaching techniques as part of the workshop program.

 - Plan stops where participants will enjoy both the environment and the learning opportunity.